Artists Illustrating Boys' Fashions: Colored Boys

 Blue Boy (1779)

 The Gainsborough painting, "The Blue Boy", portrays Jonathan Buttall, the son of a close friend of the artis who owned an ironmongery in Soho, London.
-The work was executed about 1770 during Gainsborough's extended stay in Bath before he finally settled in London in 1774.
-The artist has dressed the young man in a costume dating from about 140 years before the portrait was painted.
+The work was executed about 1770 during Gainsborough's extended stay in Bath before he finally settled in London (1774).
+The artist has dressed the young man in a Cavalier costume from the 17th centuury.
+His outfit is complete with a VanDyke collar.

 Pink Boy (1770s)